sanilac6459/cyoa-halloween/haunted-house/refuse.md

 # You didn't go in
-Although you appreciated her offer, you told her that you will visit her another time.
+Although you appreciated her offer, you were still scared and told her that you will visit her another time.

 Savannah looked a bit disappointed and sad, but she understands and lets you leave her house.